nhktmdzhg/zen-browser/README.md

 #### 🏠 **about:newtab & about:home**

-- **Top Sites**: Floating hover effects with scale and gradient backgrounds
+- **Top Sites**: Floating hover effects with scale and lift plus gradient backgrounds
-- **Cards**: 3D lift animations with backdrop blur and radial glow
+- **Cards**: 3D lift animations with backdrop blur and radial glow using pseudo-elements
-- **Search Box**: Dynamic scaling with pulsing glow on focus
+- **Search Box**: Dynamic scaling with pulsing glow on focus and rounded borders
-- **Logo**: Floating animation with rotate and scale on hover
+- **Logo**: Continuous floating animation with hover scale and rotation

 #### ⚙️ **about:preferences**

 - **Category Menu**: Slide-in animations with gradient backgrounds and border accents
-- **Group Boxes**: Shimmer borders with magical light streaks on hover
+- **Group Boxes**: Shimmer borders with magical light streaks on hover using pseudo-elements
-- **Checkboxes & Radios**: Scale and glow effects with pulse animations when active
+- **Checkboxes & Radios**: Scale and glow effects with continuous pulse animations when active
-- **Selected Items**: Continuous pulse animation with enhanced shadows
+- **Selected Items**: Continuous pulse animation with enhanced shadows and glow

 #### 🧩 **about:addons**

-- **Extension Cards**: Smooth lift animations with backdrop blur
+- **Extension Cards**: Smooth lift animations with backdrop blur and gradient overlays
 - **Toggle Switches**: Scale and glow effects with theme-adaptive colors
-- **Hover States**: Gradient overlays with animated shimmer effects
+- **Hover States**: Gradient overlays with animated shimmer effects using diagonal gradients

 #### 🛡️ **about:protections**